AntonioIDeTIC/IFTH/README.md

 * FLAME-T dataset: Use of this dataset is subject under <a href="https://creativecommons.org/licenses/by-nc/4.0/" target="_blank">CC BY-NC 4.0 license Terms of Use</a>.

 ## 💻 Materials
-<p align="justify"> To train the YOLO models as thermal anomaly detectors, please download the TA dataset from its Mendeley data repository: <a href="https://data.mendeley.com/drafts/pjh49p8c3r?folder=342e307c-2a66-4601-9bdc-2d7d5dbf502a" target="_blank">TA</a>.
+<p align="justify"> To train the YOLO models as thermal anomaly detectors, please download the TA dataset from its Mendeley data repository: <a href="https://data.mendeley.com/drafts/pjh49p8c3r?folder=342e307c-2a66-4601-9bdc-2d7d5dbf502a" target="_blank">TA dataset</a>.
 Inside the "ADAS_M3FD" folder, you will find the script <code>apply_modifications.py</code>, which must be used to recreate the synthetic thermal anomalies we generated for the respective datasets.
 Please ensure that each folder contains the corresponding original datasets before running the script. </p>
-<code>apply_modifications.py</code>

 <p align="justify"> The proposed FLAME-T dataset is available in the Mendeley data repository: <a href="https://data.mendeley.com/drafts/x6gty88k4f" target="_blank">FLAME-T</a>.
 Before running the provided examples, ensure that the dataset folder is included within this repository.
 </p>